Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### We will probably give the loan to this person according to this model prediction.
+I would probably give the loan to this person according to this model prediction.

-### Now check if this person actually ended up paying back their loan.
+Here, I checked if this person actually ended up paying back their loan.

 ```python